loki1512/TDS-Project-2/Happiness/happiness.md

 ## Description of Analysis

 Sure!
-Here’s a simplified explanation of the dataset analysis:
+Hereâ€™s a simplified explanation of the dataset analysis:

 ### Dataset Overview:
 - **Total Entries**: The dataset has 2,363 rows.
 Each row represents a different observation (like a country's data for a specific year).